twoerd/large_cast_rpg/README.md

 number of actions as long as their single move qualifies as a Dodge for those actions.

-Footwork Contests: if a combatant is fighting 1 against many, they can only move if they win a separate Footwork contest against each enemy.
+Footwork Contests: if a combatant is fighting 1 against many, they roll Footwork once as does each enemy.
+If the lone combatant wins every contest, all enemies move one space and the lone combatant moves two.
-Otherwise, each enemy that won their Footwork contest can move one space.
+Otherwise, the lone combatant moves one space, then any enemies that won Footwork move 2 spaces and the other enemies move one space.

 Actions: if a combatant is fighting 1 against many, they must choose who to direct their action against while choosing their action.